CloudLabs-MOC/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M10-empower-workforce-copilot-legal/08-Ex2-introduction-reform-governance-exercise.md

 This exercise demonstrates how Microsoft 365 Copilot supports organizations in strengthening governance, refining internal policies, visualizing compliance risks, and creating the communication assets needed to ensure ongoing regulatory readiness.

-> [!TIP]
-> The Introduction unit in this module reminded you of the four key elements of an effective prompt: Goal, Context, Sources, and Expectations.
+> **TIP:** The Introduction unit in this module reminded you of the four key elements of an effective prompt: Goal, Context, Sources, and Expectations.
 Keep these elements in mind as you create prompts in this exercise.

-### Scenario
+## Scenario

 In this exercise, you take on the role of Corporate Counsel for Lamna Healthcare Company, a mid‑sized medical device manufacturer known for its innovative remote‑monitoring devices and digital‑health platforms.
 Lamna operates in a heavily regulated environment, one where clinical safety, data security, and traceability are non‑negotiable and where even small governance gaps can trigger significant regulatory scrutiny.